Listing AI use cases is an avoidance mechanism

 Leaders miss the decision that the use case list avoids

 The blind spot is believing the list is the decision.
-It creates an illusion of control but delays actual delivery decisions.

 Months later, the second-order cost becomes structural

+This is the irony.
 The use case list, built to show progress, can end up reducing the organisation’s capacity to progress.

 Clarity changes decisions and shrinks the list to what matters